bexxandbrain - Fotolia

 EpiSurveyor is an open source field survey tool made by DataDyne, designed to help healthcare professionals gather information from the population to curb the spread of epidemics.

 With backing from the United Nations Foundation, Vodafone Foundation and the World Health Organisation, EpiSurveyor has been deployed in 20 countries in sub-Sarharan Africa and Kenya, Uganda and Zambia.
 It is regarded as a shining example of mHealth in action.

 Health workers need to run surveys and collect health data to run immunisation programmes, such as the programme to provide immunisation against measles.
 The software, which runs on Palm handheld computers, allows healthcare workers to gather information from the population.
 This information is uploaded onto a central database.

-According to a report by the World Bank, The DataDyne EpiSurveyor project is lowering the barriers to collecting high-quality data by creating inexpensive, easy-to-use software for data collection on handhelds.
-"If the cost and difficulty of collecting data are drastically reduced, data is more likely to be collected."
+According to a report by the World Bank, The DataDyne EpiSurveyor project is lowering the barriers to collecting high-quality data by creating inexpensive, easy-to-use software for data collection on hand-held devices.
+“If the cost and difficulty of collecting data are drastically reduced, data is more likely to be collected,” said the report.